 Chinese document use of burning mirrors to light torches for religious purposes

-The famous Roman bathhouses in the first to fourth centuries A.D. had large south facing windows to let in the sun’s warmth.
-For an example, see information on the Zippori in the Roman Period from the Hebrew University of Jerusalem.
+The famous Roman bathhouses in the first to fourth centuries A.D. had large south facing windows to let in the sun's warmth.

 Sunrooms on houses and public buildings were so common that the Justinian Code initiated “sun rights” to ensure individual access to the sun.